Oluwakorede001/Oluwakorede001/README.md

-- 👋 Hi, I’m Oluwakorede, a fan of Chelsea football club and NF.I enjoy changes.
+- 👋 Hi, I’m Oluwakorede, a fan of the Chelsea football club and NF.
+I enjoy changes.
 - 👀 I’m interested in Machine Learning and Intelligent systems for structures
-- 💞️ I’m open to internships in ML/data science and Automation.
+- 💞️ I’m open to internships in the application of machine learning in structural engineering.
 - 📫 You can reach me at oluwakoredeoyewole@outlook.com